 However, a more comprehensive leak from WinFuture offers up a different version of the design for the Mate 40 Pro as well as even more information on the camera specs.

 The Mate 40 Pro looks set to have a 50-megapixel sensor (f/1.9) and OIS, a 20-megapixel ultra-wide (f/1.8) and a 12-megapixel zoom camera (f/3.4).

 Huawei Mate 40 release date – when will the Mate 40 launch?

-Huawei has not officially announced a release date for the Mate 40, but we expect the phone to launch in October 2020.
+Huawei has not officially announced a release date for the Mate 40, but we expect the phone to be revealed on October 22.

 The Huawei Mate 30 came out in September 2019, the Mate 20 in October 2018 and the Mate 10 in November 2017, so the Mate 40 following suit with an autumn release makes sense.

 Furthermore, a Weibo tipster whose name translates to ‘Mobile chip expert’ claimed in June that Huawei is on track to release the Mate 40 in October (via Playfuldroid).
 According to the leak, around eight million Mate 40 phones are due to be shipped in the fourth quarter.
 We’re tempted to believe this as an October release would remain in line with previous models, but, as always, take these rumours with a grain of salt.

 If the Weibo user is correct, this means that the US sanctions against Huawei renewed in May will not delay the tech giant from releasing the Mate 40 on schedule as planned – but more on that below.

 Huawei Mate 40 specs – what chip will the Mate 40 have?

 We’re a few months from the predicted release and Huawei has not let much slip about the rumoured Mate 40 series – until now.